PetrKryslUCSD/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 ### TabNine  auto completer

 Install `TabNine`.
 This is a fantastic auto-completer, based upon deep learning it can suggest things that other auto-completers cannot possibly match.
-Do not forget to turn of the default  auto-completion
+Do not forget to turn off the default  auto-completion
 ```
 "auto_complete": false,
 ```
+Otherwise `TabNine`'s auto-completion will not be in effect.

 ## Additional configurations